jsdw/jsdw.github.io/content/posts/rust-asyncawait-preview/index.md

 ### Manually implementing a new style Future on top of Tokio poll_x methods

-In my last post, I manually implemented an old style `Future` which reads one byte at a time from some `AsyncRead` type.
+In my [last post][last-post], I manually implemented an old style `Future` which reads one byte at a time from some `AsyncRead` type.
 Let's do the same again here, but with new style Futures.

 Implementing a new style Future isn't significantly more difficult; the main challenges are understanding `Pin`, and converting between the `Async` type Tokio uses and the `std::task::Poll` type that new Futures hand back.